-Inquire The school library enables curiosity and initiative by: q Embedding the inquiry process within grade bands and within disciplines.
-Using a systematic instructional-development and information search process in working with other educators to improve integration of the process into the curriculum.
+Staridards lifte grated Frameworks for School Libraries Inquire The school library enables curiosity and initiative by: 1.
+Embedding the inquiry process within grade bands and within disciplines.
+2. Using a systematic instructional development and information search process in working with other educators to improve integration of the process into the curriculum.
 The school library enables generation of new knowledge by: 1.
 Providing experiences with and access to resources, information, ideas, and technology for all learners in the school community.
 2. Supporting flexible scheduling to provide learner and educator access to staff and resources at the point of need.
 The school library provides learners opportunities to maintain focus throughout the inquiry process by: 1.
 Creating and maintaining a teaching and learning environment that is inviting, safe, adaptable, and conducive to learning.
-2. Enabling equitable physical and intellectual access by providing barrier-free universally designed environments.
+2. Enabling equitable physical and intellectual access by providing barrier-free, universally designed environments.
 3. Engaging with measurable learner outcomes and with data sources to improve resources, instruction, and services.
 The school library ensures an inquiry-based process for learners by: 1.
 Establishing and supporting a learning environment that builds critical-thinking and inquiry dispositions for all learners.
 2. Reinforcing the role of the school library, information, and technology resources in maximizing learning and institutional effectiveness.
 Include The school library supports balanced perspectives through resources and learning opportunities by: 1.
 Providing challenging and authentic opportunities that address the needs of the broad range of learners.
 2. Offering diverse learning experiences that allow for individual differences in learners.
 3. Providing a comprehensive variety of resources.
-The school library represents all members and their place in a global learning community by: 1.
-Establishing and maintaining a collection of reading and information materials in formats that support the diverse developmental, cultural, social, and linguistic needs of the range of learners and their communities.
-2. Organizing facilities to enhance the use of and ensure equitable access to information resources and services for all learners.
-3. Featuring learning opportunities that include diverse viewpoints.
-The calculation of cilitates are entruities to arrespond a division ideas by intellectual barriers to equitable access to resources and services.
+The school library represents all members and their place in a global learning community by:

+- 1. Establishing and maintaining a collection of reading and information materials in formats that support the diverse developmental, cultural, social, and linguistic needs of the range of learners and their communities. - 2.
+Organizing facilities to enhance the use of and ensure equitable access to information resources and services for all learners. - 3.
+Featuring learning opportunities that include diverse viewpoints.
+The school library facilitates opportunities to experience diverse ideas by: - 1.
+Implementing solutions that address physical, social, cultural, linguistic, and intellectual barriers to equitable access to resources and services. - 2.
+Promoting the use of high-quality and high-interest literature in formats that reflect the diverse developmental, cultural, social, and linguistic needs of all learners and their communities. - 3.
+Constructing a learning environment that fosters the sharing of a wide range of viewpoints and ideas.